-Applications for admission may be filed about one year in advance of date of entrance at which time the Committee on Admissions begins its consideration of applicants.
-The applications are passed upon by the Committee on Admissions, and a final decision of acceptance or rejection may be reached at any time.
+Applications for admission may be filed about fifteen months in advance of date of entrance at which time the Committee on Admissions begins its consideration of applicants.
+The applications are passed upon by the Committee on Admissions and a final decision of acceptance or rejection is reached.